-SQL injection attacks take advantage of dynamically created SQL queries which use inadequately sanitized user input from web-based requests.
+SQL Injection Attacks take advantage of dynamically created SQL queries that use inadequately sanitized user input from web-based requests.
 By embedding SQL commands in user inputs, attackers can indirectly manipulate an SQL query issued by the web application to a database.
-Attackers can determine if an application is vulnerable, and can view, modify or delete application data by manipulating SQL queries dynamically.
-SQL injection attacks are simple to understand and attempt, and allow access to sensitive or even critical application data, making them attractive to attackers..
+Attackers can determine if an application is vulnerable and can view, modify, or delete application data by manipulating SQL queries dynamically.
+SQL Injection Attacks are simple to understand and attempt and allow access to sensitive or even critical application data, making them attractive to attackers.

 Successful attacks compromise sensitive application data, can manipulate or delete the SQL database, can deface websites, can open reverse shells, or may even access the underlying OS.
-Injection attacks can be combined with XSS attacks.
+Injection attacks can be combined with Cross-Site Scripting (XSS) attacks.

 Successful blind SQL injection attacks merely detect a variation in behavior, whether timing or response, based on an attempted injection to determine whether an application is vulnerable to SQL injection attacks.

-Readily available off-the-shelf free tools (e.g., Havij, splmap) allow novice users to successfully execute injection attacks.
-In addition, highly sophisticated tools exist which intensely probe applications for obscure vulnerabilities.
+Readily available off-the-shelf free tools (e.g., Havij, splmap) enable novice users to successfully execute injection attacks.
+In addition, highly sophisticated tools that intensely probe applications for obscure vulnerabilities are readily available.

 - URL Parameters Name or Value

 An attacker guesses that a web application uses the following SQL query to retrieve account details: